-Alan aged 83 is one of the last remaining people who competed in the original Chateau Impney sprint, although it is not the same course now.
+Oliver's grandfather, Alan, aged 83, is one of the last remaining people who competed in the original Chateau Impney sprint.

-Edward has driven some rare pre-war Grand Prix cars and this year will be in action in the Silverstone Classic.
+Oliver's dad, Edward, has driven some rare pre-war Grand Prix cars and raced in the Silverstone Classic.

 In another motoring connection, Edward’s mother Barbara is from the AJS family, her father and brother being Arthur and Ronald Stevens of AJS, a famous motorcycle firm.

 Completing three generations of the family with a need for speed, Oliver has also been bitten by the racing bug and started out in karting, before getting his racing licence at just age 13.

 From an early age his parents have encouraged him to participate and enjoy sport and like all things Oliver does, he embraces the challenge and works hard to achieve a result.